sassembla/RolePlayingChat/Server/disque/README.md

 to other workers anyway.

-Note that `WORKING` returns the number of seconds you (likely) postponed the message visiblity for other workers (the command basically returns the *retry* time of the job), so the worker should make sure to send the next `WORKING` command before this time elapses.
+Note that `WORKING` returns the number of seconds you (likely) postponed the message visibility for other workers (the command basically returns the *retry* time of the job), so the worker should make sure to send the next `WORKING` command before this time elapses.
 Moreover, a worker that may want to use this interface may fetch the retry value with the `SHOW` command